PSL8: Shaheen Afridi gifts plot to Lahore Qalandars’ young player Jalat Khan

-LAHORE – Shaheen Shah Afridi, skipper of Lahore Qalandars, has gifted a plot to Jalat Khan, the twelfth man of his team, to encourage the cricketer.
+LAHORE – Shaheen Shah Afridi has gifted a plot to Jalat Khan – the twelfth man of Lahore Qalandars – to encourage the young cricketer.

 The plot was presented to Afridi after he was named as player of the match over his thrilling performance against Quetta Gladiators in Feb 21 match of the Pakistan Super League 8 (PSL8).